 Inducted 2016

 Bion L. Pierson, a native of Michigan City, Indiana, received all of his degrees in aerospace engineering: B.S., Iowa State, 1961; M.S., Iowa State, 1963; Ph.D., University of Michigan, 1967.
 His primary teaching and research interests were in vehicle dynamics, trajectory analysis, and flight control systems.
 He was a member of the Iowa State faculty from 1967 until is retirement in 2010.
 During 1974-75, he was on leave at the Eindhoven Technical University in the Netherlands.
 His publications include forty-one journal papers plus numerous technical reports, conference papers and book reviews.
 In 1980, he founded the international journal, Optimal Control Applications and Methods published by John Wiley and Sons in Chichester, England.
-He also remains active as a trumpet player in several instrument groups.
+He was an accomplished musician and founded an ensemble called The Collegiate Brass.
+He also performed with the Ames Municipal Band and the Central Iowa Symphony.

 Vijaya Shankar